 Outcome

-An active engineering effort validating how far Postgres + Go can stretch for conscientious alerting without starving reliability budgets.
+Shipped and live — the release-tracking product now runs in production at airdatee.me, validating how far Postgres + Go can stretch for conscientious alerting without starving reliability budgets.